 What is financial freedom it all about?

 Being rich is different from being financially free because being rich means different things to different people.
 Some people would consider owning an expensive mansion or high-end vehicle to be the standard for “rich,” while, for others, it would be the ability to travel and help those in need.
 A businessman’s concept of rich would be different from someone living paycheck-to-paycheck.
 It differs based on circumstances and situations.
 But financial freedom is the common baseline to do what we love to do (up to a certain limit) without thinking too much about money.
 This is where we all need to start.

 There are many ways to achieve financial independence.
 We will cover, in-depth, the strategies you can adopt in your life to achieve this in upcoming articles.
 Some of the tactics include clearing off debt, investments, negotiations, learning skills, financial literacy, financial instruments, tax planning, living below your means, and more.
 All this can be achieved with the knowledge and the will to change.

 Before getting into the nitty-gritty, let’s delve a bit more into the obstacles that you are usually faced with when undertaking such a venture.

 When you are born into a certain family, taught in a certain school, are surrounded by certain people, you will have certain notions on many things in life, including wealth, accumulation, and sustenance.
-Wrong notions, especially those formed early on in life, tend to stick around and prevent you from moving beyond a level of financial success.
+Wrong notions, especially those formed early on in life, tend to stick around and prevent you from moving beyond a level of financial freedom and success.
 Yes, you are one of the biggest obstacles in your life to becoming financially sound.
 Recognize the notions when they come about, and work toward removing them, for your sake.

 - “Financial success comes only from getting a good college education.”